 The work-based training component of HSST is overseen by the National School of Healthcare Science and delivered in the workplace.
 The academic component of HSST is known as the Doctor of Clinical Science (DClinSci).
 Typically, trainees attend 1-2 days of face-to-face teaching per 10 credits taught academic module for Sections A and B.

-How is it different from the STP programme?
+How is the HSST different from the STP?

 It is very different from the STP, there is no specified competencies, no required numbers or types of work-place based assessments or rotations.
 Each trainee follows a bespoke training plan agreed and planned with their workplace supervisor and recorded in their OneFile e-portfolio.
 The standard of education and training have been drafted and based on the Academy of Health Care Science’s Good Scientific Practice (GSP).